Familiarize yourself with RudderStack’s horizontal scaling approach.

 RudderStack Enterprise has a proxy service that implements a routing algorithm.
 It forwards a given set of user events to the same RudderStack node every time.
 Each node then guarantees the event ordering while delivering to the specified destinations.
 This proxy service is highly available and scalable.

 RudderStack Enterprise includes a separate process named Jobs DB Migrator.
 This process is responsible for moving all pending events from the existing nodes to the new nodes after scaling up or down.
-It makes sure all the events are migrated to the new nodes and the event ordering is maintained during and after the migration process.
+It makes sure all events are migrated to the new nodes and the event ordering is maintained during and after the migration process.